 It is always fun to go on long car rides, but there is something that adds even more entertainment to the road trip – games!

 Imagine this – you are in a car, zooming across a coastal road, the windows rolled down, wind in your hair, the smell of the sea in your nose.
-You can hear the music blasting from the speakers as well as the laughter of the other passengers and see the nasty (but jealous) looks of the people whose car you pass.
+You can hear the music blasting from the speakers as well as the laughter of the other passengers and see the nasty (but jealous) looks of the people whose cars you pass.
 You are on a road trip somewhere beautiful, and life is good.

 A road trip is an incredible way to let loose, have tons of fun, and connect with the people you are traveling with, be it friends, family, or your significant other.
 There should be many places you can take a road trip from wherever you live – a simple Google search should turn up all your options.

 There are plenty of things to do on a road trip, from curating the perfect playlist and listening to it at the maximum volume to just breathing in the fresh air and admiring the scenery.
-Of course, everyone’s favorite activity is road trip games!

 1. The License Plate Game